 The IPRF will not acknowledge to the sender receipt of the proposal package unless a self-addressed, stamped envelope is included.
-The IPRF will, as quickly as possible, advise organizations, individuals or agencies of proposals rejected from consideration along with a statement as to the reason(s) for rejection.
+The IPRF will, as quickly as possible, advise organizations, individuals, or agencies submitting proposals the results of the selection process.